 WARM UP- 4-5 minutes

 I like to start with a quick phonological awareness activity.
 Depending on the group, I may ask them to identify rhyming words, clap syllables, or to isolate/ blend/ segment/ manipulate sounds in words.
-This only takes about a minute, since it’s done orally and I make sure to have my list of words ready.
+This only takes a couple of minutes, since it’s done orally and I make sure to have my list of words ready.

 Skill/ Strategy Warm-up

 Next, we warm up for our lesson.
 We review phonics, comprehension skills, and even prints of concept for very early readers.
 I created guided reading warm-ups with skills that are necessary for each level.
-These are just a quick review and practice of what readers do and usually takes no longer than a few minutes.
-I pick out a page that has skills I’ve noticed they need just a quick reminder of or skills we will be targeting during that lesson.
+These are just a quick review and practice of what readers do and usually takes no longer than a few minutes (on the lower levels- longer once passages are introduced).
+I pick out a page that has skills that group is working on.
+Read more about guided reading warm-ups here.
 I added digital warm-ups to all of the bundles for use during distance learning.

 My Guided Reading Warm-ups are now available in digital format (Google slides).